-The Company understands and recognizes the benefits of diversified staff structure and regards it as one of the important elements in sustaining a long-term competitive advantage of the Company.
+The Group understands and recognizes the benefits of diversified staff structure and regards it as one of the important elements in sustaining a long-term competitive advantage of the Company.
 A multicultural company should be comprised of employees with different gender, age, ethnic group, religion, skills, educational background, industry experience and other qualities so as to achieve the most appropriate structure and balance.
-As at 31 March 2023, the number of employees of the Group was 180 while male to female ratio was about 3:1.
-The number of full-time staff was 159 and the number of part-time staff was 21.
-The employee turnover rate of the Group was 57%.
+As at 31 March 2024, the number of employees of the Group was 168 while male to female ratio was about 2.43:1.
+The number of full-time staff was 138 and the number of part-time staff was 30.
+The employee turnover rate of the Group was 62.50%.

-Due to the outbreak of the COVID-19 pandemic last year, the production was suspended in the first half and many domestic employees resigned, resulting in a higher employee turnover rate.
-As at 31 March 2023, the distribution of employees by gender, geography, function and age and the employee turnover rate of the Group are as follows:
+During the reporting period, only employees in the PRC terminated employment with us.
+According to the employment record and industrial analysis, the turnover during the year is normal.
+As at 31 March 2024, the distribution of employees by gender, geography, function and age and the employee turnover rate of the Group are as follows:

-As at 31 March 2023 1
+As at 31 March 2024

 Gender distribution of employees Percentage in total Employee turnover rate

-Male 132 73.33% 46.97%
+Male 119 70.83% 57.98%

-Female 48 26.67% 83.33%
+Female 49 29.17% 73.47%